dell/csm-docs/content/v1/authorization/v1.x/troubleshooting.md

 __Resolution__

-This issue should only occur with older versions of CSM Authorization.
+This issue should only occur with older versions of Authorization.
 If your system is encountering this issue, upgrade to version 1.5.0 or above.

 ### After installation, the create-pvc Pod is in an Error state
 If SELinux is enabled, the create-pvc Pod may be in an Error state: